GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 2. Do I need to add the FCPCA Root certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the enterprise trust store?
 > _If the FCPCA Root certificate is already installed, you don't need to reinstall or change its root store.
 However, if it's not installed, follow the **PIV Guides** steps for [Network Authentication](https://piv.idmanagement.gov/networkconfig/){:target= "_blank"}._
 3. Do I need to change any trust bit for the GPO?
-> NOTE: TBD.
+> NOTE: Answer/step is TBD.
 4. What Windows versions are affected?
 > _All Windows versions (e.g., Windows 10, Server 2016, legacy client-server OSs)._
-5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and when used with Microsoft OSs?
+5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft OSs?
 > _Yes, it could affect any certificate asserting server authentication._

 ### Option 2